tinavanschelt/tinavanschelt/content/posts/limerick.md

 ##### Day Trips

 Arguably the biggest benefit of this period in our life was the ability to explore Ireland like a local.
-We often travelled chasing some running event or hiking route, but managed to cover most of the island and tick off some of the fan favourites, like The Cliffs of Moher, The Wild Atlantice Way, Glendalough, Cobh and a sizeable amount of distilleries.
+We often travelled chasing some running event or hiking route, but managed to cover most of the island and tick off some of the fan favourites, like The Cliffs of Moher, The Wild Atlantic Way, Glendalough, Cobh and a sizeable amount of distilleries.

 Bere Island, an island off the Beara Peninsula in County Cork, deserves a special mention.
 Putting the Bere Island landscape and community into words is a challenge, the word _pristine_ comes to mind.
 You're bound to receive a warm welcome from the locals and the island has a thriving Parkrun community - that's how we found ourselves catching a ferry from Castletown-Berehaven on a windy Saturday morning early in 2020.
 If you're catching the "Parkrun ferry" the regulars will usher you into a little bus, you might need to help push said bus up a hill, but by the time you get to the Parkrun starting point you'll have had several laughs.